canonical/snapd-glib/README.md

 ## Reporting bugs

-If you have found an issue with the application, please [file a issue](https://github.com/snapcore/snapd-glib/issues/new) on the [issues list on GitHub](https://github.com/snapcore/snapd-glib/issues).
+If you have found an issue with the application, please [file an issue](https://github.com/canonical/snapd-glib/issues/new) on the [issues list on GitHub](https://github.com/snapcore/snapd-glib/issues).